 Alongside this we have a handbook of local practices, St Thomas' Local Safeguarding Practices.

-The training is also combined, has been standardized nationally and will be delivered by staff and volunteers from the diocese, or online or by our Safeguarding Advisor.
+The training is also combined, has been standardised nationally and will be delivered by staff and volunteers from the diocese, or online or by our Safeguarding Advisor.

 Everyone who works/volunteers with children, young people and adults who may be vulnerable needs to complete the Basic Awareness (used to be C0) course and the Foundation Level (used to C1) training courses.
 Both are interactive online courses, are completely free and each takes up to one hour to complete.
 All you need is access to the internet and an email address.
 The link for this is: safeguardingtraining.cofeportal if you do not have access to the internet we can provide a computer in the church office to assist.

 Please contact the church office or Mary-Jayne.Carter if you need further information.
 Please also provide the church office with a copy of your certificate once completed for our records.

 Volunteering at St Thomas' with Under 18s

-Everyone working, whether in a paid or voluntary position, with children or young people must have a current Enhanced Disclosure with Barred List check for children; have completed a St Thomas' Self Declaration Form; the St Thomas Reference Request form; have completed C0 and C1 training; be aware of the current Safeguarding Policy which is outlined above'and have had a meeting with one of the Children's and Families Pastors.
+Everyone working, whether in a paid or voluntary position, with children or young people must have a current Enhanced Disclosure with Barred List check for children; have completed a St Thomas' Self Declaration Form; the St Thomas Reference Request form; have completed Basic Awareness and Foundation Level training; be aware of the current Safeguarding Policy which is outlined above' and have had a meeting with one of the Children's and Families Pastors.

 Volunteering at St Thomas' with Adults

-Everyone volunteering at St Thomas' to help on any team that serves adults must complete the Volunteer Application Form; have complete C0 training; receive a Role Description for each role they have and be aware of the current Safeguarding Policy which is outlined above.
+Everyone volunteering at St Thomas' to help on any team that serves adults must complete the Volunteer Application Form; have complete Basic Awareness training; receive a Role Description for each role they have and be aware of the current Safeguarding Policy which is outlined above.

 Some volunteers, dependant on the role, will need a current DBS certificate, and to complete a St Thomas' Self Declaration Form.
 Ask in the Office for any help or explanation.